12 Towns In Florida That Were Frozen In Time

 Quincy

 Twenty-five miles north of the state capital of Tallahassee, the small town of Quincy embodies Old Florida with its 36-block Quincy Historic District—a National Register Historic District with over 200 buildings.
-A few of the landmark buildings include the Gadsen Country Courthouse, built in 1913 and the fifth on the same square since 1827; the Bell and Bates Building, a hardware store founded in 1902 and now the Gadsen Arts Center and Museum; the Old Quincy State Bank Building & Opera House, constructed in 1893, and many more.
+A few of the landmark buildings include the Gadsden County Courthouse, built in 1913 and the fifth on the same square since 1827; the Bell and Bates Building, a hardware store founded in 1902 and now the Gadsden Arts Center and Museum; the Old Quincy State Bank Building & Opera House, constructed in 1893, and many more.
 With an array of unique shops like the White Rabbit Market, cafés, bakeries like Bantam Bay, and galleries like the Marie Brooks Gallery, visitors can spend the day strolling along the tree-lined streets.

 New Smyrna Beach

-Founded in 1768, New Smyrna Beach is one of Florida’s oldest towns, once the largest British Settlement established in North America known as “Smyrnea’.”
+Founded in 1768, New Smyrna Beach is one of Florida’s oldest towns, once the largest British Settlement established in North America known as “Smyrnea.”
 Learn more about the town’s unique history at the New Smyrna Museum of History, which has exhibits on Native American History, the Turnbull Settlement, the Pioneer Years, and the Railroad Era.
 While the town is becoming increasingly recognized as a hip, artsy seaside town, its deep history adds to its frozen-in-time appeal with landmarks like the 17-acre historic Sugar Mill Ruins, once a coquina sugar factory, and the 40-by-80-foot coquina ruins known as Old Fort Park that overlook the Intracoastal Waterway near New Smyrna’s downtown.

 Other historical sites that belie the town’s deep roots include the Eldora State House, a 1910-era blend of Victorian, Colonial Revival, and Cracker-style design, and Dummit’s Tomb, the above-ground grave of one of the town’s first settlers, a sugar merchant turned orange grower, often credited with helping to establish Florida’s famous Indian River citrus.